 Virtual Global Taskforce Conference 2012

-In December 2012, the Virtual Global Taskforce will hold its fifth biennial international conference in Abu Dhabi, United Arab Emirates.
+In December 2012, the Virtual Global Taskforce held its fifth biennial international conference in Abu Dhabi, United Arab Emirates.